50m monthly users: learnings from Jamie Brooker, co-founder of Kahoot!

+It must have been exciting.
 What has been the best thing about running your own company?
 Creating my ideal job, with ideal colleagues.
 And that feeling I get when I realise I’m contributing to improving the lives of millions around the world through what I’ve helped create.

-What were the key milestones you think happened to get to where you are today?
+Thinking over the last few years, what would you pick out as the key milestones you think happened to get to where you are today?
 We always set ourselves “fuzzy goals” for one, three and five years’ time.
 And then work in three-month increments with much more concrete goals that are adaptable depending on how the world changes around us (but always in context of reaching the “fuzzy goals”).

 When we launched, we said to ourselves: “In three years’ time we want to be considered a platform”, and that would have been because our one-to-many game experience had become a recognised “format” for learning about anything (in the same way a tweet is a recognised “format” for sharing any real-time information).
 Additionally because both the creation and consumption on the platform was coming from our users at scale.